RifeLab/lab-manual/manuscript.md

 When preparing barcoded labels for your germplasm or plants, you should use one of the defined templates to ensure continuity in the lab.
 These templates should not be edited by students or postdocs.
 For field activities, two sets of labels should be printed: a poly one for stakes and a paper one for seed envelopes.

+### Greenhouse
+You are responsible for taking care of your plants.
+You must be trained before using the soil mixer.
+[Jonathan K Windham](mailto:jwindha@clemson.edu) is the greenhouse manager and should be contacted for greenhouse questions or clarifications.

+### Germplasm Storage
+Germplasm is stored in the cooler in the field lab.
+If you are performing an experiment and determine there is insufficinet source seed avaialable, contact Trevor and do not use all of the remaining seeds.
+Keep the cooler door shut when not moving seed between rooms.

 ## Coding {.page_break_before}